-I had zero intention of sharing today’s recipe.
+I had zero intention of sharing today’s recipe for this steam oven raspberry and dark chocolate cake.
 It was one of those throw-together things where I just put in a bit of this and a bit of that, and I didn’t expect much beyond a loaf cake I could slice and put in my son’s lunch the next morning.
 I also think maybe my obsession with putting ricotta cheese in cakes is getting out of hand, and perhaps not everyone wants a third steam oven recipe for cake with ricotta.

 Except, well, I shared a photo of the finished cake in my Combi Steam Cooking Facebook group (come join us if you haven’t already!
 Just jump on the mailing list and I’ll send you a link to the group straightaway), saying how much we’d enjoyed it, and so many of you asked for the recipe!
 I aim to please, so in typical-for-me late fashion, I’ve made it again and written it up for you.
 You’d think by now that I’d have learnt to take notes on every new dish, but I’m not the quickest study.
 It’s much more my style to write detailed notes about five dishes which end up being unworthy of your attention, then skip over the one (like today’s) which turns out to be a runaway success.